 However, local farmer leaders say that Mozaco has already evicted 1,500 farmers to make way for their operations.
-The organization ADECRU calculates that several thousand more will lose their lands if the company is allowed to expand to 20,000 hectares.
-And access to land is only part of what's at stake for the communities: Mozaco no doubt chose the area because it is situated between two important rivers, the Malema and the Nataleia, where 4,500 families live and farm.
+The organization ADECRU calculates that several thousand more will lose their lands if the company is allowed to expand to 20,000 hectares.7 And access to land is only part of what's at stake for the communities: Mozaco no doubt chose the area because it is situated between two important rivers, the Malema and the Nataleia, where 4,500 families live and farm.
 These families now risk losing access to their lands and the water they need to farm and survive.

 During the 2012-2013 season, Mozaco cultivated soybeans on about 200 hectares.
 In its second season, the company expanded to 400 hectares.
 Ten families lost their homes in the process, and were paid compensation ranging from MT3,000 (\$90) to MT10,000 (\$300).
-The local church of Santa Lucia was also destroyed and 1,500 farmers had their access to lands in the area taken away, without any compensation and in complete violation of the land law.
+The local church of Santa Lucia was also destroyed and 1,500 farmers had their access to lands in the area taken away, without any compensation and in complete violation of the land law.8

 JFS Holding is 100-per-cent owned by the Ferreira dos Santos family of Portugal.
 They have a long history of involvement in agriculture in Mozambique and JFS is today the largest cotton company in the country.
-The majority owner of Mozaco, however, is Rioforte Investments, with 60 per cent of the company's shares.
+The majority owner of Mozaco, however, is Rioforte Investments, with 60 per cent of the company's shares.9 the financial stability and transparency of Grupo Espírito Santo's main company, the Banco Espírito Santo.
+This was followed in August by a controversial €4.5 billion rescue of Banco Espírito Santo, with backing from the EU.